Albert P. Crary Science and Engineering Center

 The Albert P. Crary Science and Engineering Center (CSEC), located at McMurdo Station, was dedicated in November 1991 by the National Science Foundation (NSF).
 The laboratory is named in honor of geophysicist and glaciologist Albert P. Crary.
 There are five pods making for 4,320 square meters of working area that includes a two-story core, a biology pod, earth sciences and atmospheric sciences pods, and an aquarium.
 CSEC was built to replace older, outdated science buildings that were built as early as 1959.

+Crary is known for its salt-water touch tank, with sealife from nearby McMurdo Sound.

 Facilities

 The second floor of CSEC has a computer room, a library, and classrooms.

+Activities

+The CSEC conducts research on aeronomy and astrophysics, biology and medicine, geology and geophysics, glaciology and glacial geology, and ocean and climate systems.

+Crary has a salt-water touch tank, where active visitors can touch sea life.